Chrome 72 Rolled Out for Desktop, Android, and iOS Users: Here's What's New

-Google has released Chrome 72 for its mobile and desktop users, and it brings a host of security improvements, along with new features for developers as well.
-The Chrome browser on Windows, Mac, and Linux get a new Settings menu, Web Authentication API improvements, complete blocking of pop-ups during page unload, and more.
+Google has released Chrome 72 for its mobile and desktop users, and the updated web browser brings a host of security improvements, along with new features for developers.
+The Chrome browser on Windows, Mac, and Linux gets a new Settings menu, Web Authentication API improvements, complete blocking of pop-ups during page unload, and more.
 Desktop users can update to the latest version by using Chrome's built-in updater or downloading it directly from the company website.
 Chrome 72 for Android brings along upgrades for the media player notifications while using Incognito tab, and more.
+The Chrome for Android update is available via Google Play Store.

 Starting with desktop users, Chrome 72 removes the ability to setup a Chromecast dongle using the desktop browser, and instead points users towards the Google Home app for Android and iOS.
 Earlier, users could go to chrome://cast to setup their dongle, but that ability has been removed, reports 9to5Google.
 However, this change is only for the setting up process, and casting tabs, videos, or audio is still very easy and seamless.